garimajain2002/coastal_salinity_index/README.md

-# CoSal-SA: A remote sensing and machine learning framework for mapping coastal soil salinity trends around aquaculture in South Asia
+# CoSal: A remote sensing and machine learning framework for mapping coastal soil salinity trends around aquaculture in South Asia

 This is a repository of R scripts and associated data for deriving a remote-sensing based index for salinity in coastal India